While travelling this year I have learnt a lot about how to work and travel the world at the same time.

 In general credit cards are better for spending on abroad as they offer the lowest rates and charges when compared to debit cards, unless your withdrawing cash.

 So find out which credit card has the best rates for spending on abroad and get one – just don’t spend more than you can afford to pay back!
+It is easy to fall into that trap when you work and travel at the same time.

 You also want to find a debit card that offers good rates on cash withdrawals.